lasigeBioTM/MER/README.md

-# IBELight
+# MER (Minimal Named-Entity Recognizer)

-IBELight is a gazeeter-based Named-Entity Recognition system which annotates in the text terms present in an arbitrary gazeeter provided by the user.
-IBELight is better described in [link to proceedings paper].
+MER is a lexicon-based Named-Entity Recognition system which annotates in the text terms present in an arbitrary lexicon provided by the user.
+MER is better described in [link to proceedings paper].

-## Preparation of Gazeeters
+## Preparation of Lexicons

-Let's walk trough an example of adding a primates-related gazeeter to IBELight.
+Let's walk trough an example of adding a primates-related lexicon to MER.

-First, I have to create my gazeeter.
+First, I have to create my lexicon.

 ```txt
 Gorilla